xiegeo/commit-sudoku/README.md

 All other pull requests should improve the project in some way.
 Explained with what changes are made, and how it makes the project better.

-* Other pull requests must not inclue move commits.
+* Other pull requests must not include move commits.
 They should also preserve git blame for moves as best as possible.
 * Acceptance does not follow the rule of moves.
 * They can be anything else typical of any project.
 * They can even change the rules, but not apply retroactively.